 The method is more known as Dermaplaning.
 It involves shaving the face to exfoliate, get rid of facial hair, and have a clear canvas for more flawless makeup application.

 However, Dermaplaning is not as simple as picking up a standard razor, applying shaving cream, and getting to work.
 In fact, to do it properly, you would need to be certified dermatologist or Accredited after training, so find your local Dermaplaning specialist.
 In this blog, we are going to cover dermalplaning benefits.

 People who have tried Dermaplaning have raved about its ability to keep you looking young, bright, and fresh.
 Since it goes deeper than shaving, it effectively kick-starts the cell regeneration process.
 It improves the appearance of acne scars, hyperpigmentation, and fine wrinkles.
 It can also help liven up dull, dry, and sun-damaged skin.

 Given that the skin is often exposed to harsh environmental toxins, irritants, and harmful UV rays, the top layer of the skin may appear dull, and you end up looking aged.
 Dermaplaning aims to clear those damaged skin cells to make for newer ones, resulting in a radiant glow.

 Dermaplaning can also be performed in conjunction with other skin rejuvenating treatments.
 As mentioned before, by removing the top layer of the skin, other treatments like Microdermabrasion, chemical peels, micro-needling, dermal infusions, scrubs, and photo facials are rendered more effective.
 It can be paired with anti-ageing procedures, too.
+We really recommend our working partner Rutland Aesthetics for anti-ageing treatments.
 When the treatment is performed after Dermaplaning, you can enjoy long-lasting and more dramatic results.

 WHAT IS DERMAPLANING?